Pekaway/maxx-rj45-controller/README.md

 # maxx-rj45-controller
-i2c expansion board to control the MaxxFann via rj45 port.
+i2c expansion board to control the MaxxFan via rj45 port.
 Its based on the work from Zef Houssney. https://zef.studio/projects/maxxfan/